I tried fasting for 5 days… and this what happened (results).

-In our modern day lives, the idea of choosing (by our own free will) to go voluntarily without food seems absurd, though to many people throughout history, the notion of eating 4-6 times a day would seem equally absurd, and unheard of.
+In our modern day lives, the idea of choosing to go without food seems absurd, though to many people throughout history, the notion of eating 4-6 times a day would seem equally strange, and unheard of.

-To sum up, we are eating more, much more, than our body needs, and are consequently giving our body less time to fast (an important state where the body can go around and “spring clean” itself, among many other things).
+We are eating much more than our body needs and are consequently giving our body less time to fast – an important state required by the body to go around and “spring clean” itself, among other things.

-The books and articles I read shared how short-term fasting can:
+The books and articles I read before fasting shared some of the benefits that short-term fasting can bring, such as:

-- Encourage fat loss and promote the production of ketones
+- Encouraging fat loss and promote the production of ketones

-Systemic inflammation and oxidative stress are big factors behind a lot of chronic disease that we see today.
+Systemic inflammation and oxidative stress are big factors behind a lot of chronic disease experienced today.

-Let’s dive a little further into this important function.
-The word “autophagy” literally means “self-eating,” (the word is derived from the Greek words auto (self) and phagy (eating), where the body goes around and recycles old cells to create new, healthier cells.
-Or as explained by Scott Gooding in The Keto Diet:
+The word “autophagy” literally means “self-eating,” – derived from the Greek words auto (self) and phagy (eating), where the body goes around and recycles old cells to create new, healthier cells – or as Scott Gooding explained it in The Keto Diet: